The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/4-inheritance.md

 console.log(ada.introduce()); // Hi, I'm Ada and I'm 30 years old.
 ```

-I want to make another class called `Student` that can do everything a `Person` can, with some additional properties and behaviors that only instances of `Student` will have.
+I want to make another class called `Student` that can do everything a `Person` can.
+In addition, `Student`  will have some additional properties and methods.

 ```js
 class Student {